matlab-deep-learning/MATLAB-Deep-Learning-Model-Hub/README.md

 Segmentation is essential for image analysis tasks.
 Semantic segmentation describes the process of associating each pixel of an image with a class label, (such as flower, person, road, sky, ocean, or car).

-All inputs are RGB images, outputs are pixel classifications (semantic maps).
+Inputs are RGB images, outputs are pixel classifications (semantic maps).
 <img src="Images/semanticseg.png" class="center">

 This network has been trained to detect 20 objects classes from the PASCAL VOC dataset: